 U.S. Food & Drug, Consumer Updates, Benzocaine and Babies: Not a Good Mix.

 SpMet monitoring is not intended to replace laboratory blood testing.
-Blood samples should be analyzed by laboratory instruments prior to clinical decision making.
+Blood samples should be analysed by laboratory instruments prior to clinical decision making.